scotttyso/terraform-aci-admin/modules/authentication_console_v4/README.md

 }
 ```

-This module will Configure the Autnetication Realm for Console based Authentication.
+Use this Module with ACI 4.X and below to configure the Autnetication Realm for Console based Authentication.

 ## APIC Reference Information